joostiphone/Z390-Hackintosh-Joost/README.md

 1. Installing macOS 15 dev beta 1 on OpenCore 1.0.1 dev.
 Downloaded via gibMacOS.
 2. Upgrading to macOS 15 dev beta 2 on OpenCore 1.0.1 dev.
 Downloaded via gibMacOS.
 3. Added Sequoia boot icons (theme update by Chris1111) and updated OpenCore 1.0.1 dev version.
+4. Added WiFi (and AirDrop) support using Heliport+Itlwm on Sequoia.
+AirportItlwm is still being used when booting into Sonoma.
+And updated OpenCore 1.0.1 dev version again.

  ![alt test](/Pictures/2024-06-30_11-01-09.png)